Applications Are Now Closed for 2025-2026 Internships

 Overview:

-Every year, we accept ~20 UW-Madison undergraduate students into the 2-semester DDEEA Internship Program through a public application process.
+Every year, we accept ~20 UW-Madison undergraduate students into the 2-semester OEL Internship Program through a public application process.
 Accepted interns are matched with a supervisor and work-unit across campus where they have the opportunity to increase their professional skill set, refine their career interests, and grow their network while engaging in meaningful, paid work that combines their interests, aspirations, and ideas.
-Previous DDEEA interns have made substantial contributions while working in areas such as external relations, administration, university communications, events, and student support programs.
+Previous interns have made substantial contributions while working in areas such as external relations, administration, university communications, events, and student support programs.

 Join our Team!

-- Open positions are posted at the end of February at studentjobs.wisc.edu
+- Open positions are posted at the end of February

 - Interviews are held mid/late March